 If you are looking to liquidate your limited company, whether voluntarily or not, the likelihood is that you will want to complete the process as quickly as possible and move on.

 A compulsory liquidation will begin when a company is issued a Winding Up Petition (WUP) by its creditors.
-While the process of sending the WUP to the business and the appointment of the Official Receiver can be quite fast, the entire time scale can be much longer than if the firm was closed down voluntarily.
+While the process of sending the WUP to the business and the appointment of the Official Receiver can be quite fast, the entire timescale can be much longer than if the firm was closed down voluntarily.

-In most cases of compulsory liquidation, the time between the initial threat of closure and the completion of court proceedings is usually around three months.
+In most cases of compulsory liquidation, the time between the initial threat of closure and the completion of court proceedings is around three months.
 However, this is only the length of time it takes to approve the closure of the business.